 KPMG Lean Six Sigma Training Program

-Delhi School of Business conducted the KPMG Lean Six Sigma training program on 2nd, 3rd and 4th January 2016.
-Associate consultant, Varun Nirola was the trainer for the program.
+Prof. Gaurav Sarin organized the KPMG Lean Six Sigma training program at Delhi School of Business on 2nd, 3rd and 4th January 2016.
+Associate Consultant, Varun Nirola was the trainer for the program.
 The three day training was concluded by an evaluation on the last day.
 The program seeks to provide a competitive advantage to the students by this comprehensive course and alliance with KPMG.

 Six sigma is a methodology which seeks to improve the quality of the output of a process by identifying and removing the causes of defects and minimizing the variability in business processes.
 It is widely used by the organizations these days.